Distributed Ledger Technology Providers

 A non-refundable initial application assessment fee of £2,000 will be payable to the GFSC.

-Within 2 weeks of receiving a request for an initial application assessment, the Risk and Innovation team will carry out the initial assessment and categorise the firm according to the inherent risks and complexity of the applicant’s business model and activities.
+Within 2 weeks of receiving a request for an initial application assessment, the DLT team will carry out the initial assessment and categorise the firm according to the inherent risks and complexity of the applicant’s business model and activities.

 Although not an exhaustive list, the following factors will be taken into account when determining the inherent risk and complexity of an applicant’s business model and activities: